MythicPalette/simpler-quests/README.md

 ![image](https://github.com/user-attachments/assets/5226dd1f-3315-4403-89fd-44c126e36a45)

-Note that a secret objective with subobjctives will make the rail purple to show that the subobjectives are a secret but won't make the subobjectives themselves purple.
+Note that a secret objective with subobjectives will make the rail purple to show that the subobjectives are a secret but won't make the subobjectives themselves purple.
 This is so revealing the secret will reveal all of its sub objectives too.
-If you want to make sure they aren't revealed with the parent objective, you can just right click them to make them a secret, too.
+If you want to make sure they aren't revealed with the parent objective, you can just make them a secret, too.
 This way you have quick and easy control over what does and does not get scene.

 ## Tracker Controls